MonikaBer/Net-game-client/README.md

 # Net-game-client

-Client of simple shooter game
+Client of simple shooter game based on communication with sockets.